-Panda Garra (Garra Flavatra) Fish Species Profile & Care Guide
+Panda Garra (Garra Flavatra) Species Profile & Care Guide

 The Panda Garra is an attractive, active, entertaining species.
 Because of their interesting behaviour and beautiful colouring, the Panda Garra is easy to recognize and has become more available in the hobby.